provegard/ncdbg/docs/README.md

 If you prefer, use `suspend=y` instead to have the debug target wait until the debugger connects.

+## REPL

+To run a simple Nashorn REPL (Read-Eval-Print Loop), run:

+    ./gradlew --console=plain repl

+This can be used to write small functions for testing NCDbg.

 ## Running NCDbg

 To run the bleeding edge version of NCDbg, you'll want to clone the repository and use Gradle.
 Otherwise, you can